 Dimensions: 72 x 90 inches

 Weight: 5.5 pounds

 While you technically could use many of the blankets on this list to hang at the beach, you shouldn’t.
-Sand is more invasive than dirt and dust, it gets on anything and will stay there until the end of time.
+Sand is more invasive than dirt and dust, it gets on anything and once it does, it will stay there until the end of time.
 If you’re a dedicated beach-goer, it’s smart to have a dedicated beach blanket.
 Slowtide has nailed beach style with its line of printed towels and its blankets are up to snuff too.
-Made with Turkish-style chambray fabric, the Zephyr is big enough for a group outing.
-It’ll beat that old sheet you were planning to use any day.
+Made with Turkish-style chambray fabric, the Chico is big enough for a group outing, and it’ll beat that old sheet you were planning to use any day.

 Dimensions: 66 x 80 inches

 Sleeping bags have come a long way in the past decade.
 This guide, organized by fill type and temperature rating, represents the best of the current class.
 Read the Story